brianhouse/art_and_code/units/3_indeterminacy/lecture.md

   <img src="code/canvas_2.png" width=500 /><br />
 </p>

-What if we used random numbers for the parameters in `circle()` instead?
+What if we used random numbers for the arguments in `circle()` instead?

 If we want coordinates that fit within the canvas, we want them to be between 0 and its width or height.
-Since we're using 0, we can omit that parameter.
+Since we're using 0, we can omit that argument.
 Therefore, `random(500)` and `random(400)` produce numbers between 0 and the width and height of the canvas, respectively.

 ```py
 size(500, 400)